Skip to main content

 • Heat: Yes

 Every pair of feet (and their owners) has different needs and preferences.
-The best foot spa overall needs to have enough options that it can suit the greatest range of preferences, and the Ivation Foot Spa Massager does just that.
+The best foot spa overall must have enough options to suit a wide range of preferences, and the Ranjova Collapsible Spa Massager does just that.

-The heat controls display the temperature in Fahrenheit; where others simply offer an on and off button or no heat at all.
-When I turned on my preferred hot water temperature, the bath quickly warmed to it and maintained the temperature for the duration of my testing.
-The maximum temperature setting is 122 degrees, though 100 degrees is the upper limit for people with many health conditions.
+Heat controls are displayed in Fahrenheit, while others simply offer an on-and-off button or no heat at all.
+When we turned it on, there was hardly any waiting before the bath warmed up, and it maintained the temperature for the duration of our testing.
+The maximum temperature is a sweltering 118 degrees, though 100 degrees is the upper limit for people with many health conditions.
+107 was where we tapped out.

-To enhance the experience even more, the bath comes with a pumice stone.
+To enhance the experience even more, the bath comes with a pumice stone, should you need extra exfoliation.
 You can rub the stone along the heel, sole, and ball of the foot to soften calluses and remove dead skin.
+It was a nice touch, but it’s certainly not the pièce de résistance.

-Despite having more features than other baths on this list, the Ivation is easy to use and customizable for the user, making it an easy choice for Best Overall.
+Despite having more features than other foot spas on this list, the Ranjova is easy to use and customizable for the user, making it an easy choice for the best foot spa.

 Pros